Bellroy

 Background

-Bellroy wants to help discover and inspire better business practices – enabling a healthier relationship with their work, each other, the planet and those they share it with.
-Their better ways mantra is a lens for continually improving how they do what they do.
+Bellroy set to better their business practices through enabling a healthier relationship with their work, their employees, the planet, and those they share it with.
+The brand uses a lens of continuous improvement to assess their practices.
 Their environmental goals have been inspired by Cradle-to-Cradle principles.
-These seem to be the smartest and most realistic principles to follow.

 Sustainability Story